-Members of the NJMP require their associated farmers to obtain annually over three years beginning 1st January 2017 a signed declaration by a BCVA Johne’s Certified Veterinary Adviser that they will be implementing one of the six strategies specified by the National Johne’s Management Plan.
-(The six control strategies remain unchanged from Phase I) http://www.actionjohnesuk.org/control-strategies/ .
+The operational requirements of Phase 2 are that members of the National Johne’s Management Plan (NJMP) require their associated farmers to obtain a signed declaration by a BCVA Accredited Johne’s Veterinary Adviser that they will be implementing one of the six control strategies specified by the NJMP.

 For the first year of a farm completing the National Johne’s Management Plan requirements the declaration confirms that the farmer has:

 i. undertaken to assess their risks and herd status within the last 12 months and,

 ii. adopted the written Johne’s management plan put in place in agreement with their BCVA Accredited Johne’s Advisor.

 For farms who have completed the initial requirement of the National Johne’s Management Plan, the declaration confirms that the farmer:

 i. has reassessed their risk and status within the last 12 months and reviewed their Johne’s management plan with their BCVA Accredited Johne’s Advisor; and